meganewing/clamgonads-macsamples/README.md

 ### General Workflow
 File names for the project are generally formatted `step#-description` for kallisto workflow.
 Additional workflow with hisat has similar naming scheme, though does not start back at step 1 and rather continues forward from the kallisto workflow. ie: `09- SRhisat_alignment.Rmd` is the start of the hisat workflow.

-Old file names / draft code names have no leading numbers and are descriptively named only.
+Old file names / draft code names have leading numbers of date for which the file was created and are descriptively named (eg. 1126-exampleheatmap.rmd would be a draft heatmap code that was created on 11/26).

 More workflow information available in the `code/` readme